djmobius/Brewery-Finder/README.md

 ## Project Structure

-app.py: The main Flask application file.
+app/app.py: The main Flask application file.

 templates/: Directory containing the HTML templates.

-index.html: The main page with the form.
+index.html: The main page with the brewery search form.

 breweries.html: The page displaying the list of breweries.